What is colour prediction game Fraud?

 The Rise of Online Colour Prediction Games

-- These platforms lure customers via social media deals, mobile apps, and aggressive marketing, promising straightforward winnings with minimal effort.
+- These Tiranga colour trading like platforms lure customers via social media deals, mobile apps, and aggressive marketing, promising straightforward winnings with minimal effort.

 - Most are not registered with any authority like the Securities and Exchange Board of India (SEBI) or Reserve Bank of India (RBI), and operate outside any legitimate investment framework.